tang-amy/GeisingerLab/Chip-Seq_Analysis/README.md

 mv ./gz/file.fastq ./unzipped_fastq_files/file.fastq
 ```
 ### Remove Barcodes with Fastx-tool
-Once the fastq files are available, we will remove the adaptors from the reads and discard reads that are too short (less than 20 bp for example).
+Once the fastq files are available, we will remove the adaptors from the reads and discard reads that are too short (less than 20 bp for example) as quality control.
 Usage for individual files:
 ```bash
 # create a new folder for clipped fastq files